wanghaisheng/applimode-pwa/docs/macos.md

   }
 ]
 -->
-6. Open your [Firebase console](https://console.firebase.google.com/) in your web browser.
+6. Open or go to your [Firebase console](https://console.firebase.google.com/) in your web browser.
 7. Click your project.
 8. Click **Storage** (on the left sidebar).
 9. Click the Copy folder path icon (on the right of the URL starting with **gs://**) to copy your cloud storage bucket.